 Various teams are permitted to train before school throughout the sporting season.
-Morning Training times are to be organised in consultation with the Head of Sports.
-Guidelines for coaches and players includes:
+Morning Training times should be organised in consultation with the Head of Sports.
+Guidelines for coaches and players:

-- 1. Students are not permitted to leave the property after morning training. - 2.
-Training should not commence before 6.30am (with the exception of swimming training) - 3.
-All training must finish by 8.00am - 4.
-At the conclusion of training, all students must change before having breakfast.
-For outdoor training, only the change rooms under Benildus Hall or the CSC undercroft can be used.
-Students training in the Gym or the CSC are permitted to use the CSC change rooms. - 5.
-Coaches must ensure change rooms are locked and cleaned before the start of Period 1.
+- 3.11.1 Students are not permitted to leave the property after training - 3.11.2 Training should not commence before 6.30am (with the exception of swimming training) - 3.11.3 All training must finish by 8.00am - 3.11.4 At the conclusion of training, all students must shower before having breakfast.
+For outdoor training, only the change rooms under Benildus hall or the CSC undercroft can be used.
+Students training in the Gym or the CSC are permitted to use the CSC change rooms. - 3.11.5 Coaches must ensure change rooms are locked and clean before the start of Period

-3.12 Care of Students During Extreme Weather
+3.12 Care of Students during Extreme Weather